-Command Words
+Command words

+Command words and their meanings help candidates know what is expected from them in the exams.
 The table below includes command words used in the assessment for this syllabus.
 The use of the command word will relate to the subject context.